marbl/MetagenomeScope/metagenomescope/tests/README.md

 [Bickhart and Kolmogorov et al. 2022](https://www.nature.com/articles/s41587-021-01130-z).
 This MAG (and the process of read smoothing) is discussed in [Fedarko et al. 2022](https://genome.cshlp.org/content/32/11-12/2119).

+`aug1_subgraph.gml` is a small subgraph of a stool sample (SRS049959), scaffolded with MetaCarvel.